Tayab1995/configure-ad/README.md

 </p>
 <p>

-Step 7: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles
+<h3>Step 7: Create as many additional users as you would like and attempt to log into Client-1 with one of the users' profiles
+</h3
 - Log back into DC-1 as tayab_admin
 - Go to Active Directory Users and Computers "mydomain.com" > _EMPLOYEES this is where we observe users being created once we use Powershell script to run.